Most tips you find when you need help selling a house in a slow market are general tips that apply in a normal or fast real estate market.

 Characteristics and Indicators of a Slow Real Estate Market

-So, let’s take a look at the definition, characteristics and some statistics of a slow real estate market.
+So, let’s look at the definition, characteristics, and statistics of a slow real estate market.

 When it comes to the definition of a slow real estate market, we can look first at what it generally means.

-In the context of trading, for example, it usually means that the trading volume and the volatility are low.
+In the context of trading, for example, it usually means low trading volume and volatility.

-It also means that trade orders don’t get executed as fast as possible.
+It also means that trade orders aren’t executed as quickly as possible.
 Also, general financial activity is lower compared to the usual market activity.

-What you also see is very often a tight consolidation range of prices after big market moves.
+You also see very often a tight consolidation range of prices after big market moves.

 Now, let’s translate this to the real estate market.

-The equivalent to trade orders not getting executed as fast as possible and a low overall trading volume are houses being on the market for a longer time than usual and the number of real estate transactions decreasing.
+The equivalent of trade orders not getting executed as fast as possible and a low overall trading volume are houses being on the market for longer than usual and the number of real estate transactions decreasing.

-There is no exact equivalent for the tight consolidation range of prices in the context of trading financial markets, because in a slow real estate market home prices usually steadily go down.
+There is no exact equivalent for the tight consolidation range of prices in the context of trading financial markets because home prices usually go down in a slow real estate market.

 Because there is an increase in price reductions by sellers.
-To be exact, in the context of trading this would be a downtrend, and sometimes consolidations also have a slight downtrend.
+In the context of trading, this would be a downtrend, and sometimes consolidations also have a slight downtrend.

-For the sake of this article, the most important characteristic is actually houses being on the market for a longer time and the number of real estate transactions decreasing.
+For the sake of this article, the most important characteristic is properties being on the market for a longer time and the number of real estate transactions decreasing.